 That’s why, when a couple walked into his store in 2012 asking Jack to design a custom cake for their same-sex wedding, he had to decline.
 Jack serves all people, but he cannot celebrate every event.
 He believes what the Bible teaches about marriage – that it is the union of one man and one woman.
 And he should never be forced to violate that belief by using his artistic talents to celebrate an event contrary to that.

 But that’s not a freedom the State of Colorado was interested in upholding.
 The couple filed discrimination complaints with the state, and the state started administrative proceedings against Jack for “discrimination.”
 Jack’s case has been working its way through the court system for almost five years.
-Now the U.S. Supreme Court has agreed to hear the case.
+The U.S. Supreme Court heard his case in December 2017.

 Here are six things you might not know about Jack and his case: